Multi-needle Localization for Pelvic Seed Implant Brachytherapy based on Tip-handle Detection and Matching: Experiments and results

 \section{Experiments and results}

-\subsection{Patient data and preprocessing}
+\subsection{Patient Data and Preprocessing}

 One hundred intraoperative CT images were collected from colorectal cancer patients who had undergone SIBT.
-The study was approved by the Institutional Ethics Committee of Peking University Third Hospital (Beijing, China; Approval No.M2021438).
+The study was approved by the Institutional Ethics Committee of Peking University Third Hospital (Beijing, China; Approval No. M2021438).
+The cohort included 66 males and 34 females, with a median age of 56 years (interquartile range, 49–64 years; range, 27–84 years).
+According to the AJCC 8th edition staging system\cite{weiserAJCC8thEdition2018}, there were 9 stage I, 31 stage II, 53 stage III, and 7 stage IV cases.
+All 100 patients underwent SIBT for locally recurrent pelvic disease after prior surgery and/or chemoradiotherapy; no primary pelvic disease cases were included in this retrospective cohort.

+All needle tips and handles within each CT volume were manually annotated by a clinical expert and verified by a senior radiation oncologist.
+These annotations served as the ground truth for both model training and evaluation.
+Specifically, due to their finite size and the partial volume effect, the needle tip or handle may span multiple slices.
+Since a 2D network is used for tip-handle detection, all imaging areas of the handle or tip were annotated as the ground truth for training the detection network using ITK-SNAP software, in order to avoid misleading the network during learning.
+To validate the final matching results, the annotated 2D handles and tips were fused to obtain 3D positions, thereby determining the 3D needle paths.
+The 3D positions of the tip and handle were calculated as the intensity-weighted centroids of the annotated 2D handles and tips.

+All cases used standardized brachytherapy needles (18G $\times$ 200\,mm); we set $L_{\text{prior}} = 205\,\text{mm}$ (tip-to-handle center distance) and applied a tolerance of $\varepsilon_l = 10\,\text{mm}$. $N_{\text{prior}}$ was obtained from the surgical record.
+The tolerance window enhances robustness to minor deviations in the effective tip--handle distance arising from imaging resolution or measurement uncertainty.
+As long as the discrepancy remains within $\varepsilon_l$, correct matches are preserved, whereas substantial prior mis-specification beyond this range may lead to reduced recall.
 The number of needles per image ranged from 2 to 43, with an average of $15.2 \pm 8.2$.
 The CT images varied in resolution, with in-slice resolution ranging from $0.68\,\mathrm{mm}$ to $1.05\,\mathrm{mm}$ and slice thickness set at $5.0\,\mathrm{mm}$.
 The number of CT slices per image ranged from 7 to 29, with an average of $15.2 \pm 5.4$.
-For the development of the detection method, the dataset was split into a training set and a test set at a ratio of 4:1.
+For the development of the detection method, all experiments were conducted under the patient-wise five-fold cross-validation described in Section \ref{sec:implementation}.

-Due to their finite size and the partial volume effect, the needle tip or handle may span multiple slices.
-Since a 2D network is used for tip-handle detection, all imaging areas of the handle or tip were annotated as the ground truth for training the detection network using ITK-SNAP software, in order to avoid misleading the network during learning.
-To validate the final matching results, the annotated 2D handles and tips were fused to obtain 3D positions, thereby determining the 3D needle paths.
-The 3D positions of the tip and handle were calculated as the intensity-weighted centroids of the annotated 2D handles and tips.

 An image preprocessing step is applied to the CT scan to enhance the visibility of the needle paths, which facilitates the subsequent tip-handle matching process.
 This is achieved through the white top-hat transformation, a technique that highlights smaller, brighter structures, such as the needle paths, while suppressing larger background elements.
 The white top-hat transformation was implemented using the SimpleITK toolkit\cite{lowekampDesignSimpleITK2013}, applied slice-by-slice.
 A spherical structuring element with a radius of 5 pixels was used, which is sufficiently large relative to the size of the needle path, ensuring that the transformation effectively isolates the needle paths from surrounding tissues.